etolo/lectures/Projects.md

 Here you'll find references to various resources such as research papers and blogs that may provide an inspiration for course project topics.

+More to be added soon.

+You're welcome to propose a topic not included in the list below.

 ## Image classification